ebtc-protocol/ebtc/README.md

 `EbtcBase.sol` - Both CdpManager and BorrowerOperations inherit from the parent contract EbtcBase, which contains global constants and some common functions.

-`EBTCToken.sol` - the eBTC token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to contracts and addresses like address(0) that are not supposed to receive funds through direct transfers.
+`EbtcToken.sol` - the eBTC token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to contracts and addresses like address(0) that are not supposed to receive funds through direct transfers.
 The contract mints, burns and transfers eBTC tokens.

 `SortedCdps.sol` - a doubly linked list that stores addresses of CDP owners, sorted by their individual collateralization ratio (ICR).
 It inserts and re-inserts CDPs at the correct position, based on their ICR.